 History of Each Native American Tribe

 I have always wanted to tell the story of each Indian tribe.
-It won’t be possible for the smaller ones, and I can’t even imagine how many were never named and therefore lost to history.
+It may not be possible for the smaller ones, and I can’t even imagine how many were never named and therefore lost to history.
 But my project will be to do everything I can to tell the stories of the ones we do know.

 To begin, I’ve split them into geographic regions below.
 The tribes are categorized by where they were originally located so, for example, you’ll find the Cherokee in the Southeast where they were before the Trail of Tears forced them to Oklahoma.